Does clonidine get dialyzed out

 Understanding the pharmacokinetics of clonidine is crucial when considering its dialyzability.
 Several key factors influence how effectively clonidine is removed during dialysis:

-See also Clonidine wiki english
+See also Clonidine and atenolol together

 Bioavailability: